 History and Origin

 The history of the Spanish language in the Philippines is not an illustrious one, even though Spanish first reached the Philippines in the second half of the sixteenth century, and the country remained a Spanish territory for over 300 years.
-The history of the Spanish language in the Philippines began roughly around the year 1571, when the islands were incorporated to the Spanish crown.
+The history of the Spanish language in the Philippines began roughly around 1571 when the islands were incorporated into the Spanish crown.
 As compared to the American region, Spanish did not become the prime language of the Philippines.

 Conflict and Issues

-In spite of these obstacles, Spanish was the language of government, education and trade throughout the Spanish colonial period.
-In the first half of the seventeenth century a Tagalog-Chinese printer, Tomas Pinpin, wrote a book in to teach the citizens of Philippines the Castilian Spanish dialect.
+Despite these obstacles, Spanish was the language of government, education, and trade throughout the Spanish colonial period.
+In the first half of the seventeenth century, a Tagalog-Chinese printer, Tomas Pinpin, wrote a book in to teach the citizens of the Philippines the Castilian Spanish dialect.

 From 1935, Spanish and English co-existed as official languages in the Philippines, but the Philippine Constitution of 1987 withdrew this status from Spanish.
-Thus according to the constitution, Pilipino (i.e. Tagalog) and English are the official languages of communication and instruction, while “Spanish and Arabic shall be promoted on a voluntary and optional basis.”
+Thus according to the constitution, Pilipino (i.e., Tagalog) and English are the official languages of communication and instruction.
+At the same time, “Spanish and Arabic shall be promoted on a voluntary and optional basis.”

 Other Spanish Variants